datacamp/authoring/docs/mobile/development.md

 3. Download the development app.
 Contact spencer@datacamp.com if you don't already have it; you will receive an email with download instructions.

 4. Create a new account through the dev app.
-You won't be able to log
+You won't be able to log in with your existing DataCamp account because this app runs off DataCamp's development server.
+Instead, make a new account through the dev app and log in with that.

 5. Check out your new content on the development app, make sure everything looks good.